Skip to main content

 Environmental Education

-In addition to providing environmental education to all employees every year as part of the rank-specific training programs (the Group’s new employee and key employee training programs), we also publish our environmental initiatives in internal newsletters to promote environmental awareness among our employees.
-In addition, our Environmental Subcommittee, which consists of the persons in charge of architecture, product design and technology at each Group company, shares information on environmental issues and the latest environmental technologies.
+In addition to providing environmental and sustainability education to all employees every year as part of the rank-specific training programs (the Group’s new employee and key employee training programs), we also publish our environmental initiatives in internal newsletters, our in-house website and elsewhere to promote environmental awareness among our employees.
+Also, our Environmental Subcommittee, which consists of the persons in charge of architecture, product design, and technology at each Group company, shares information on environmental issues and the latest environmental technologies.